 Screenplay : Buddy G. DeSylva; Music : Ray Henderson ; Choreography : Busby Berkeley.

-The movie is about a rather messy love story between a bit insane mechanic of the aviation (Bert Lahr) and of a crazy waitress (Charlotte Greenwood).
-Except the unavoidable comical outcomes of certain scenes, it is the work of the choreographer Busby Berkeley which already holds attention.
-His handling of the camera to film vertically the dancers swirling like propellers in their vaporous outfits does not lack originality as well as his way of composing suggestive choreographies.
-Busby Berkeley already displays some of the characters that we shall find in most of his productions of which an irrepressible nostalgia for the time when he was an instructor of the armies.
+The movie is about a rather messy love story between a bit insane airplane mechanic (Bert Lahr) and a crazy waitress (Charlotte Greenwood).
+Apart from the unavoidable comical outcomes of some actions, it is the talent of the choreographer Busby Berkeley that already holds attention.
+His vertical handling of the camera on top of the dancers swirling like propellers in their vaporous outfits does not lack originality as well as his way of composing suggestive ways to dance.
+Busby Berkeley already displays some of the characters that will be found in most of his productions of which an irrepressible nostalgia for the time when he was an instructor of the armies.
 In testify his propensity to enhance the aesthetics of the parades and uniforms.